mousseng/xitools/addons/tgt/README.md

 ## todo
 - hide when chat is open
 - hide when map is open
+- hide status information on friendly/non-applicable characters
+- show job-specific statuses (bard should see their own songs, for example)
 - incorporate `mobDb`/`ibar` information
 - add a toggle to show aforementioned information